Find the quotient. Express your answer in standard form.−5+3i−7−4... | Study Prep in Pearson+

 Identify the given complex fraction: \(\frac{-5 + 3i}{-7 - 4i}\).
 Our goal is to express this quotient in standard form, which is \(a + bi\), where \(a\) and \(b\) are real numbers.

-To simplify the fraction, multiply both the numerator and the denominator by the conjugate of the denominator.
+To simplify the division of complex numbers, multiply both the numerator and the denominator by the conjugate of the denominator.
 The conjugate of \(-7 - 4i\) is \(-7 + 4i\).
 So, multiply numerator and denominator by \(-7 + 4i\):

-Simplify the denominator using the fact that \(i^2 = -1\), then combine like terms in both numerator and denominator.
-Finally, write the result as a complex number in the form \(a + bi\) by dividing the real and imaginary parts of the numerator by the real number denominator.